 (4) To avoid doubt, this section does not prevent the taking of any action under the Land Administration Act 1997 or any other written law in relation to the orders that are taken to be made under subsection (3).

+[Section 9 inserted by No. 9 of 2013 s.
+6.]

 10. Final report on Fremantle Fund

 As soon as reasonably practicable after transfer day, the City of Fremantle must prepare and give to the Minister a report that does the following —